 Lesion-induced Increase in Shortest Structural Path Lengths (SSPLs)

 We detected no significant differences in mean indirect SSPL increase between women and men.
-However, the increase in the maximum SSPL values yielded a significant difference between the sexes at p = 0.033 (see Table 4): The male patient subsample had an average maximum SSPL value of 3.204 (SD = 1.240) and the female subsample’s average was 3.544 (SD = 1.027).
+However, the increase in the maximum SSPL values yielded a significant difference between the sexes at p = 0.033 (see Table 4): the male patient subsample had an average maximum SSPL value of 3.204 (SD = 1.240) and the female subsample’s average was 3.544 (SD = 1.027).

 Table 4: Increase in different SSPL measures across the patient sample